 Toll plazas along the East West Expressway were converted from conventional cash collection to include open road tolling lanes through the mid-2000s.
 This included the replacement of the Holland East Main Toll Plaza with split plazas (Conway East and Conway West) completed in September 2009.
 Other projects undertaken between 2003 and 2013 widened Florida 408 and reconfigured several interchanges from Florida’s Turnpike east to Chickasaw Trail.
 This includes ten-lane portions.

-A prior east end of Florida 408 tied the East West Expressway into the Central Florida Greeneway (Florida 417).
+A prior east end of SR 408 tied the East West Expressway into the Central Florida Greeneway (Florida 417).
 When SR 408 was extended east, the curved portion to SR 417 was renumbered as SR 4080, an unsigned designation.
 The former SR 408 mainline provided movements from east to north and south to west between the two toll roads.
 Work completed between October 2010 and late 2012 added direct flyovers between SR 408 and SR 417, eliminating the need for SR 4080.
 The former East-West Expressway mainline, including the diamond interchange with Valencia College Lane, was removed upon completion of the new ramps to the east.
 The right of way was repurposed for a new at-grade frontage road leading southwest from Valencia College Lane to the Chickasaw Trail half-diamond interchange (Exit 17).

 John Land Apopka Expressway / Maitland Boulevard